austinauyeung/C9/README.md

 - To activate the grid cursor:
     - Hold the activation key.
     - Alternatively, you can use a button mapper to map the "Activate Grid Cursor" shortcut.
 However, an activation key must still be assigned.
+- See the table below for gesture dispatch.
 - When activated, press the activation key to quickly reset any grid back to the main grid.
 - When activated, press any number to advance to the next subgrid.
-- See the table below for gesture dispatch.
+- When activated and if the device is in landscape orientation, the D-pad and numpad 1-9 can be set to rotate with the screen with the `C9 > Rotate Buttons With Orientation` setting.
+The overlay will update accordingly.
 - To deactivate, hold the activation key.
     - If you are using a button mapper, it may be possible to use your button mapper to deactivate the cursor as long as it does not conflict with buttons reserved and intercepted by the cursor.